jose-Abel/Ruby-Capstone-Telegram-Bot/README.md

 # Ruby Capstone Telegram Bot

 The Microverse Capstone project for the Ruby module called "Build your own Bot" where I have to build a bot from one platform either Slack, Twitter or Telegram.
-I've choosen to build a bot from Telegram that gives me the price of the top 10 crypto currencies by making an API call to the coinmarketcap API and providing the latest news, tweets and reddits post by using the gem crypto-news-api.
+I've choosen to build a bot from Telegram that gives me the price of the top 10 crypto currencies by making an API call to the coinmarketcap API and providing the latest news and news per each coin of the top 10 cryptos through the cryptopanic.com API.

 ![screenshot](./images/app_screenshot_1.png)